vignettes/introduction.Rmd

 Please also have a look at

-tidySummarizedExperiment provides a bridge between Bioconductor SummarizedExperiment (Morgan et al. 2020) and the tidyverse (Wickham et al. 2019).
+tidySummarizedExperiment provides a bridge between Bioconductor SummarizedExperiment (Morgan et al. 2020) and the tidyverse (Wickham et al. 2019) as part of the tidyomics ecosystem (Hutchison et al. 2024).
 It creates an invisible layer that enables viewing the Bioconductor SummarizedExperiment object as a tidyverse tibble, and provides SummarizedExperiment-compatible dplyr, tidyr, ggplot and plotly functions.
 This allows users to get the best of both Bioconductor and tidyverse worlds.

 | SummarizedExperiment-compatible Functions | Description |